Blog

 2. Schedule your walks and playtime

 Avoid walking your pet or taking them to the dog park during the hottest parts of the day.
-Instead, opt for early morning or evening walks when the temperatures are a little more mild.
+Instead, opt for playtime in the early morning or evening hours when the temperatures are a little more mild.

-If you can only manage to get outside during peak mid-day sun, consider a water-based activity (like letting your dog chase toys around the sprinkler in the yard) or keep walks short.
+If you can only manage to get outside during peak mid-day sun, consider a water-based activity (like letting your dog chase toys around the sprinkler in the yard) or keep walks short and in shaded areas.
+You can also try some indoor activities on particularly hot days.

 No matter what time it is, be sure to test the sidewalk or pavement.
-If it’s too hot for your hand, it’s too hot for your pet’s paws.
+If it’s too hot for your hand or foot, it’s too hot for your pet’s paws.

-3. Never leave your pet unattended in a car
+3. Never leave your dog unattended in a car

-If you’re on a long road trip where you may need to stop for a bathroom break, bring a travel buddy along with you so you can take turns waiting with your pet.
+If you’re on a long road trip where you may need to stop for a bathroom break, bring a travel buddy along so you can take turns waiting with your pet in the AC or find dog-friendly rest stops.

 4. Avoid human food as treats

-During summer outings, camping trips, and barbecues, it can be tempting to share human food and treats with our pets.
-However, certain foods can be harmful to their digestive system.
+During summer outings, camping trips, and barbecues, it can be tempting to share human food and treats with our dogs.
+While some foods, like watermelon, are OK in moderation, too much human food can be harmful to their digestive system.

-Avoid giving them foods high in fat, spices, or seasoning.
+Avoid giving them skins, bones, and foods high in fat, spices, or seasoning.
 Also, be cautious of ingredients like onions, garlic, and chocolate, which are toxic to pets.

 5. Create a calm and secure environment

-The summer months are often busy and packed full as we all make the most of the nice weather and time off school and work.
+The summer months are often busy and packed full as we all make the most of the nice weather and vacation time.
 These changes in routine can cause stress for your pet, so a secure environment is essential.

-Stick to their routine as much as possible throughout summer to minimize stress and stress-induced side effects like vomiting, diarrhea, and digestive upset.
+Stick to a routine as much as possible throughout summer to minimize stress and stress-induced side effects like vomiting, diarrhea, and digestive upset.

 6. Make water safety a priority

-If you plan to take your pet swimming, ensure they are comfortable in the water and always supervise them.
+If you plan to take your dog swimming, ensure they are comfortable in the water and always supervise them.
+Use appropriate flotation devices or consider training if needed.

 7. Watch out for toxic substances

-Do your research when planning summer activities and look for pet-friendly places in your area.
+Do your research when planning summer activities and look for dog-friendly places in your area.

 Some parks have designated pet-friendly trails where you and your furry friend can enjoy the outdoors together.
 More and more cafes, restaurants, and breweries with outdoor patios are pet-friendly, which is great in summer months.